ministryofjustice/cloud-platform-aws-meta-configuration/etcd_backup/README.md

 |tags_to_add | SnapshotCreator:DLM |
 |target_tags | k8s.io/role/master:1 |

-### *** Additional Step ***

-Due to a missing reference in Terraform (CopyTags), once the dlm policy has been created, log into the console, find the policy under EC2 > EBS > Lifecycle Manager, highlight the policy and click modify snapshot.
-Enable the checkbox for `Copy Tags`

 ### Restore Process

+In case the Kubernetes cluster fails in a way that too many master nodes can't access their etcd volumes it is impossible to get a etcd quorum.

+Kubernetes uses protokube to identify the right volumes for etcd.
+Therefore it is important to tag the EBS volumes with the correct tags after restoring them from a EBS snapshot.

+protokube will look for the following tags:

+`KubernetesCluster` containing the cluster name (e.g. `k8s.mycompany.tld`) `Name` containing the volume name (e.g. `eu-central-1a.etcd-main.k8s.mycompany.tld`) `k8s.io/etcd/main` containing the availability zone of the volume (e.g. `eu-central-1a/eu-central-1a`) `k8s.io/role/master` with the value `1`

 Go to EC2 > EBS > Snapshots.
 Find the appopiate backups, all tags including name tag will be present for each PV backed up.
 Once selected, click Actions > Create Volume.
+Click [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-restoring-volume.html) for offical AWS documentation.

+After fully restoring the volume ensure that the old volume is no longer there, or you've removed the tags from the old volume.
+After restarting the master node Kubernetes should pick up the new volume and start running again.